 Like other major purchases there are a few savvy shopper tips that apply to buying your first home.
 Here is my savvy shopper list:

+- Coddle your credit score.
+High on the priority list for first time homebuyers is a healthy credit score.
+Credit score requirements vary based on the type of loan you are applying for.
+Conventional loans require a minimum of 620 to qualify.
+However, VA, FHA, and USDA loans may approve scores below 620.
 When a real estate purchase is in the near term, it is important to make sure you are paying bills on time and not financing other large purchases like cars or appliances.
 Taking out new credit cards during this time is ill-advised as well.
 Each of these things can affect your credit score.

 This is a long-term commitment.
 Homes do not come with gift receipts to be returned after 30 days.
 Make sure you understand what you are buying, and it is what you want but more importantly, what you need.